TorbenRahbekKoch/mr-legacy/public/data/blogs/code-that-fits-in-your-head/entry.md

 [Mark Seeman](https://blog.ploeh.dk/) wrote a book [Code that fits in your head](https://blog.ploeh.dk/2021/06/14/new-book-code-that-fits-in-your-head/).
 Mark is a very skilled, knowledgeable and prolific writer, which can clearly be seen in his blog, which has massive (over)loads of articles.

+A technical note about the print book: It is a Robert C. Martin series, so I had expected a higher quality.
+The paper is thin enough to actually see the previous or following page through, which makes for a smudgy look.

 ## Who is it for?

 This is most definitely for developers/programmers.
 Mark himself in the book states